 9) Write down what came up for you that was challenging and bring that into your next session (you can also bring your practice journal in to share your progress)

 10) Remember to have fun!
 The process of training is exciting and should be enlightening!
 Your voice will get stronger and more balanced and you will be able to sing more challenging material.
 Do not rush the process.
 Aim for progress vs perfection!
+It may not feel like you’re getting anywhere, but just keep going.

 11) Change is good – if it doesn’t feel different from what you’re used to doing, chances are you aren’t making progress.
 Use this practice time to build better habits and better muscle memory which is going to feel different from how you approached singing before.